-Quinsair is a sterile oral solution of levofloxacin, an antibiotic compound belonging to the fluoroquinolons class.
+Quinsair is a nebulizer solution of levofloxacin, an antibiotic compound belonging to the fluoroquinolons class.
 Quinsair is indicated for the treatment of chronic pulmonary infections caused by Pseudomonas aeruginosa in adult patients affected by cystic fibrosis (CF).
 Chiesi acquired from the American Company Horizon the marketing rights for Quinsair in Europe, Russia, Turkey and a number of territories in the Middle East.

 Hyaneb is a hypertonic solution for nebulisation, containing sodium chloride and hyaluronate.

 Its formulation activates an osmotic mechanism: the high percentage of salts contained in the solution attracts water, and facilitates the mobilisation of the mucus by hydrating the viscous secretions in the airways.
 Hyaneb is indicated for cystic fibrosis sufferers and those with bronchiectasis.

 Bronchitol is a dry powder formulation containing mannitol for inhalation.

 Bronchitol is a hyperosmotic medicinal product.
 Administration of bronchitol leads to a change in the viscoelastic properties of mucus, an increase in the hydration of the periciliary fluid layer, and finally to the increased clearance of the retained mucus secretions through mucociliary activity.
 Bronchitol is indicated for the treatment of cystic fibrosis (CF) in adult patients (aged 18 years and above) as an add-on therapy to standard of care.